 The tract has long served as a floodplain for the river, a stormwater detention area and purifier and a groundwater recharge area.
 Unlike the smaller, narrow floodplains of RHA’S Hollow Brook and William Post Preserves, large-magnitude floods occur from time to time in the Helen Woodman Natural Area.
 Recent samples from our water monitoring program have produced a fairly high family biotic index, indicating low levels of pollution in the North Branch flowing past the site.

 The wooded floodplain has been recognized as a valuable wildlife habitat area, although unfortunately the land’s conservation value has been degraded over time.
 Surrounding land uses have led to the introduction of non-native, highly invasive plant species.
 Healthy populations of native plants are primarily found in the wet areas of the site, although the forest does contain some beautiful hardwood trees including Sycamore, Ash, Maple and Oak.

 As is the case with all of our preserves, the Helen Woodman Natural Area is open to the public for passive recreational purposes.
 The preserve is used by trout fishermen, walkers, joggers and people who simply enjoy observing the natural world.

-Stewardship projects on this property include invasive plant surveying and removal, as well as litter removal during our annual Stream Clean Up, and trail upkeep.
+Stewardship projects on this property include trail maintenance and invasive plant surveying and removal, as well as litter removal during our annual Stream Cleanup.
 Annual surveys are also performed.